loveencounterflow/pipedreams/README.md

 Stress tests have shown this pattern to produce a certain percentage of failures (1 in 10, but that might depend on details of the writing process).

-On the other hand, the pattern below passes tests; here, we use the PipeDreams `$on_finish` method and pass in the output stream (and the callback to be called when processing has completed):
+On the other hand, the pattern below passes tests; here, we use the PipeDreams `$ 'finish'` transform:

 ```coffee
 write_sample = ( handler ) =>